rmsrosa/rode_convergence_euler/docs/src/examples/07-toggle_switch.md

 end
 ````

-The time interval
+The time interval:

 ````@example 07-toggle_switch
 t0, tf = 0.0, 5.0
 ````

-The law for the initial condition
+The law for the initial condition:

 ````@example 07-toggle_switch
 x0 = 4.0